Alphacode18/Weather-Clother/README.md

 # Tech Stack

-The application uses is predominantly built on JavaScript.
+The application is predominantly written in JavaScript.
 It utilizes the Node JavaScript Runtime Environment, the Express.js framework and MongoDB to communicate with the client and for server operations.

 # Developer Set Up